lopezyouhei/TV-Script-Generator/README.md

+# About the Project
+The project is one of the milestone projects offered in Udacity's nanodegree Deep Learning program.
+The goal of the project is to generate unseen scripts of the TV show Seinfeld.
+This is done by training an LSTM RNN model with scripts from the Seinfeld TV show.

 # TV-Script-Generator
 The repository uses a type of RNN (LSTM) to learn from a script of Seinfeld and then generate an unseen script of the TV show Seinfeld.
-This is a project from the Udacity Nanodegree course Deep Learning.

 # Note